 Opportunities for public input on water quality standards occur with the adoption of standards into Minnesota rule.
-In addition, all of Minnesota's water quality standards are open for public review and comment every three years as part of the Clean Water Act required, Triennial Standards Review.
-The next Triennial Standards Review begins in late 2023 and continues into 2024.
+In addition, all of Minnesota's water quality standards are open for public review and comment every three years as part of the Clean Water Act required Triennial Standards Review.
+The next Triennial Standards Review is anticipated in 2024.